Vhalur-PickEms/.github/profile/README.md

 >or
 >
 >Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).

+When we started this project, our stakeholders mentioned they had interest in continuing the project after we finished the semester.
+To make sure they could pick-up the project, we have written multiple guides/documents on our work.
+These range from an [ERD](https://github.com/wocevv/Documentation/blob/main/ERD.md), [UX Designs](https://github.com/wocevv/Documentation/blob/main/Design.md), [advice/tips](https://github.com/wocevv/Documentation/blob/main/Advice%20for%20the%20project.md) and [code explenation](https://github.com/wocevv/Documentation/blob/main/CodeDocument.md).
+<br><br>

 #### 8. Proffessional (GP/IP)
 >